rpicatoste/carnd-term2-project2-unscented-kalman-filter/README.md

 I have used a tab width of 4 spaces, taking care of the matrices alignment.
 I hope it's ok, I prefer it like that for programming.

+In ukf.cpp, the define DEBUGGING can be set to 1 or 0 in order to print debugging information.

 ## Results